hyperledger/fabric/docs/source/build_network.rst

 If you'd like to learn more about the underlying tooling and bootstrap mechanics, continue reading.
-In these next sections we'll walk through the various steps and requirements to build a fully-functional Fabric network.
+In these next sections we'll walk through the various steps and requirements to build a fully-functional Hyperledger Fabric network.

 Crypto Generator
 ----------------